hotwired-laravel/turbo-laravel/README.md

 <a name="custom-turbo-stream-views"></a>
 ### Custom Turbo Stream Views

-If you're not using the model partial convention or if you some more complex Turbo Stream constructs, you may use the `response()->turboStreamView()` version instead and specify your own Turbo Stream views.
-See the [conventions section](#conventions) to read more about this.
+If you're not using the model partial [convention](#conventions) or if you have some more complex Turbo Stream constructs, you may use the `response()->turboStreamView()` version instead and specify your own Turbo Stream views.

 This is what it looks like: